dominique-shore/Fluvial-Geomorphology/Course_Topics/module-11.md

 ## Background

 This chapter focuses on characterizing what the normal range of adjustments from geomorphic processes, and how distinct river styles have a characteristic suite of such mechanisms of adjustments (e.g. avulsions, incision, thalweg shift, bar development, lateral migration, etc.).
-Following on from a chapter recognizing the diversity of river types (styles), we now have a basis for developing expecations about both the form (character) and processes (behavior) shaping a riverscape.
+Following on from a chapter recognizing the diversity of river types (styles), we now have a basis for developing expectations about both the form (character) and processes (behavior) shaping a riverscape.

 ### [Learning Outcomes]({{ site.baseurl }}/syllabus/#course-objectives)